 STUDY PROCEDURE:

-• Identifying the need of the study.
+• Identifying the need for the study.

 • Designing of the study proforma.

-• After receiving approval from the Institutional ethical committee.
-The study was conducted in Emergency department.
+• After receiving approval from the Institutional Ethical Committee.
+The study was conducted in the Emergency department.

-• This study was an observational and prospective study on Emergency Department.
+• This study was observational and prospective in the Emergency Department.

-• All case sheet were reviewed and the cases which meet inclusion and exclusion criteria were selected.
+• All case sheets were reviewed, and the cases which met the inclusion and exclusion criteria were selected.

-• A proforma were designed in which the demographic details like age, gender, past medical history, present history, final diagnosis, and medication chart is included.
+• A proforma was designed in which the demographic details like age, gender, past medical history, present history, final diagnosis, and medication chart are included.
 In which Patient data will be collected during the study period.

-• After collecting the data in proforma patient treatment chart will be studied.
+• After collecting the data, a proforma patient treatment chart will be studied.

-• Then will observe the commonly reported cases and drugs being prescribed for the perticular disease in ER.
+• Then will observe the commonly reported cases and drugs being prescribed for the particular disease in the ER.

-• All the prescribed drugs will be noted along with all the data being given in proforma.
+• All the prescribed drugs will be noted along with all the data being given in a proforma.

-STATISTICAL ANALYSIS: Data was entered in Microsoft Excel 2016 and also data was presented by using descriptive statistics i.e. Count and percentage.
+STATISTICAL ANALYSIS: Data was entered in Microsoft Excel 201,6, and also data was presented by using descriptive statistics, i.e. Count and percentage.
 Data was visually represented by the pie diagram and bar graph.
 Data analysis was carried out by SPSS software version 22.

 RESULTS: